Disability Accommodation Policy for Students

 MSU perceives students with disabilities as a valued identity group and integral to our campus diversity.
 We strive to proactively create usable, equitable, inclusive learning environments.
 However, due to the design of a University course or program, students with disabilities may experience barriers to their full and meaningful participation.
 When this occurs students should request an environmental or course adaptation through the process outlined below.
 It is the policy of Missouri State University to comply with all applicable federal and state laws prohibiting disability discrimination.

-- On the West Plains Campus, students should contact the Advisement and Academic Coaching Center for Empowering Student Success (AACCESS), 128 Garfield, 417-255-7222, WPAACCESS@MissouriState.edu.
-Students participating in University courses or programs at all other locations should contact the DRC and LDC as outlined above.
+On the West Plains and Mountain Grove Campuses, students should contact the Advisement and Academic Coaching Center for Empowering Student Success (AACCESS), 128 Garfield, 417-255-7222, WPAACCESS@MissouriState.edu.

 Students with disabilities who experience or anticipate barriers to their participation are encouraged to request accommodations by going through the following process.
 Students should request accommodations as soon as a barrier to participation is anticipated as accommodations cannot be provided retroactively.
 Distance learning students should follow this same accommodation process.

-- Students with disabilities should first contact the appropriate resource office (DRC, LDC, or AACCESS) and make an appointment.
+Students with disabilities should contact the DRC for an appointment.
 The purpose of the appointment is to discuss the barriers the student has experienced or anticipates.
-Students who do not know which resource office to contact should contact the DRC.

 Students should then complete the online request for accommodation form and submit it.
 Students may also fill out a hardcopy form through the appropriate resource office.